ONSdigital/es-algo-poc/README.md

 The `team-name` variable is optional, but highly recommended to be set as your team's name.
 If not supplied a random string is generated and used as the team-name

+### Caveats/Notes about the upload of objects to S3 bucket
+The Terraform scripts will upload the contents of [bucket_objects](bucket_objects) directory:
+1. This upload is recursive
+1. Changes to the content of the files will be propagated to S3
+1. File deletion is NOT propagated, so the Terraform scripts are not meant to be a replacement for AWS CLI's [`s3 sync`](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs